 Why Compliance Assessment And Remediation Need To Complement Each Other?

-With the proliferation of global regulations and targeted cyberattacks, leading to data leaks costing companies millions of dollars, compliance assessment has become critical for many industries.
-Industries like baking, finance, and healthcare that deal with personally identifiable information (PII) need to strictly adhere to compliance rules to ensure the safekeep of the customer data.
+Compliance assessment has become critical for many industries, with the proliferation of global regulations and targeted cyberattacks leading to data leaks costing companies millions of dollars.
+Industries like baking, finance, and healthcare that deal with personally identifiable information (PII) need to strictly adhere to compliance rules to ensure the safekeeping of customer data.

 DID YOU KNOW?

-According to the Reserve Bank of India, frauds at banks and financial institutions increased by 28% during the financial year 2020.
+According to the Reserve Bank of India, fraud at banks and financial institutions increased by 28% in 2020.

 Why is compliance assessment gaining importance?

-To address this issue, governments across the world have come up with various regulatory requirements that require organizations above a specific size to adhere to these compliance policies like:
+To address this issue, governments across the world have come up with various regulatory requirements that require organizations above a specific size to adhere to these compliance policies:

 The Gramm-Leach-Bliley Act (GLBA)

-Also known as the Financial Services Modernization Act of 1999, the U.S. Congress passed this act to make it mandatory for banks and financial institutions to disclose the different ways in which they disclose customer information to those outside of the company.
+Also known as the Financial Services Modernization Act of 1999, the U.S. Congress passed this act to make it mandatory for banks and financial institutions to disclose the different ways they disclose customer information to those outside the company.

 The General Data Protection Regulations (GDPR)